LukasLLaebel/Terraria-clone/README.md

 	- Only axe can destroy trees
 	- Can go through trees
 	- Trees drop planks depending on height and as items
+- Shoud be able to drop items
+- Player can organise items in inventory

 ## 📌 Notes
 This is a work in progress, and I'm actively developing new features.